teamSolutionAnalysts/reactjs-snippet/README.md

 # Build & Deploy

-The steps to build & Deploy the project goes here.
 Run `npm build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.

 # Development server